top of page

 His first adventure?
 Riding on horseback from Maine to California while he followed at a distance behind a wagon train.
 He had no money left to join the group, but he was always innovative.
 He braved wind and sun without protection and finally realized his dream of looking for new opportunities in the west.

 Once in California, Amasa Saunders understood there was something better than a gold pan to make money.
 He eyed the forests, and a new idea was born.
-He returned to Maine to get married to his sweetheart and put together his plan.
-He never suspected what would happen next:
+He returned to Maine to get married to his sweetheart and put together a plan to operate a sawmill in Oregon.
+He never suspected what would happen next.

 The Mutiny

-The clipper ship carrying young Amasa and his sawmill equipment embarked on a dangerous voyage on a journey that included Cape Horn.
+The clipper ship carrying young Amasa and his sawmill equipment embarked on a dangerous journey that included Cape Horn.

 Thinking it would be safer, he asked his bride, Flavia Jane, to cross at Panama instead of taking the voyage around the Cape.
 They decided to meet in San Francisco on their way to Oregon.

-Amasa had expected many challenges on the voyage, but not what happened when the ship neared San Francisco.
+Amasa had expected many challenges, but not what happened when the ship neared San Francisco.
 The captain began holding back more and more of the provisions—food the passengers paid for at the beginning of the trip.
-The captain planned to sell, at exorbitant prices, all the food and supplies he'd hoarded once they reached San Francisco.
+The captain planned to sell—at exorbitant prices—all the food and supplies he'd hoarded once they reached San Francisco.

 Amasa Saunders